spgarbet/pysb/doc/intro.rst

 ========================

-The premise to all modeling is that, based on experimental observations, we believe that a set of rules gobvern the behavior of a system.
+The premise to all modeling is that, based on experimental observations, we believe that a set of rules govern the behavior of a system.
 Modeling the behavior of such a system involves the *elucidation* of the rules that govern the system to understand our observations and the *use* of such rules to further predict the